austinmama/vsrx/gateway.md

 Perform the following procedure to reclaim your Gateway.

-1. [Access the Gateway Appliances screen](access-gateway-appliances.html) in the Customer Portal, and navigate to the Gateway details page by selecting desired Gateway name.2.
-Click the server name in the Hardware Panel.
+1. [Access the Gateway Appliances screen](access-gateway-appliances.html) in the Customer Portal, and navigate to the Gateway details page by selecting desired Gateway name.
+2. Click the server name in the Hardware Panel.
 ![Hardware Server](images/os_hardware.png)

+Before reclaiming a gateway, make sure all protected VLANs have been [disassociated](manage-vlans.html) from this gateway.

 3. On the device's page, click **Cancel Device** in the Action drop down menu to access the Server Configuration page.
 4. On the Cancel Device confirmation screen, begin the reclaim process by clicking **Continue**.
 If you do not want to proceed with the reclaim, click **Close**.

 For HA pairs, these actions will need to be performed on both devices.